Portal Woodlands Conservation Group

 Volunteer Work Morning (all ages)

 Meet at the Education Area.
-Tools, training and light refreshments provided.
+Tools, training and refreshments provided.

 Nature Explorers (11-18 year olds)

 New volunteers of all ages and abilities are always welcome.
 No experience needed.
-For further information, please contact us at firstname.lastname@example.org, phone: 01473 612632 or go over to our website: pwcg.onesuffolk.net or join our members’ Facebook Group by messaging Duncan Sweeting.
+For further information, please contact us at firstname.lastname@example.org, phone: 01473 612632 or visit our website: pwcg.onesuffolk.net or join our members’ Facebook Group by messaging Duncan Sweeting.